arttuvann/fmi-hass-notify/README.md

     ...etc
 ```

-and you could access the second item's attributes with the template
+and you could access the second item's condition attribute with the template

 ```yaml
 {{ state_attr('weather.<your location>', 'forecast')[1]['condition'] }}